TekExplorer/TekExplorer.github.io/pterodactyl/customizing/wings.md

 ```
 - Notes
    - You can use an sftp client to upload the binary.
-   - If you have permission issues, you can upload it to a different location and copy it over using `cp` or move it with `mv` as root afterwards
+   - If you have permission issues with uploading the file, you can upload it to a different location and copy it over using `cp` or move it with `mv` as root afterwards
+   - If you have permission issues with any of the above commands, you can try adding `sudo` to the front of the command or switch to the `root` user with `sudo su`